 Second-factor authentication with a security key is secondary to using a 6-digit or recovery code to authenticate, so if you lose your hardware key, you can still use your authenticator app to access your account.
-To add your security, after you have setup 2FA, you'll find a
+To add your security key, after you have set up 2FA, you'll find a

 Security keys link in the Security section on your login options page:

-Add a security key, and after ensuring your hardware key is connected to your computer, click on
+Add a security key button and after ensuring your hardware key is connected to your computer, click

 Finally, set a nickname for your key so you can remember it if you have more than one.

 And that's it.
 After this, you can add more keys, list your existing keys and edit their nicknames or delete them by going to the

 After you've added a security key, we'll offer you this method as a second-factor when you're using a compatible browser (all modern browsers are compatible).
 If you don't have your security key, you can always switch to entering a 6-digit code from your authenticator app or a recovery code.

 NOTE: Passkeys are currently supported as a 2FA method, and you can use one instead of a Security Key or 2FA codes.
 Passwordless authentication using a passkey is not supported at the moment.

 If you are having trouble with two-factor authentication because you lost your phone or no longer have access to your authenticator app, use one of the recovery codes you saved during setup: